minin43/TTT-Custom-Roles/CONVARS.md

 ttt_glitch_use_traps                        0       // Whether glitches can see and use traitor traps.
 This also allows them to loot credits for traps that require them.

 // Phantom
-ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned
+ttt_phantom_respawn                         1       // Whether the phantom should respawn when their killer is killed ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned